Reconsider the terminology around "persistence"

 These days I'm thinking that going for the neologism "persistence" (without "volume" or "storage") should work and has the advantage of being shorter and it's also what use prefer using on development channels.
 Maybe we should ask opinion from natives about how this sounds.

-#7 Updated by u about 2 years ago
+#7 Updated by u over 2 years ago

 That's also how it's called in Debian Live by the way.
 See https://debian-live.alioth.debian.org/live-manual/stable/manual/html/live-manual.en.html#556 for reference.